 If you already have their contact info, just ask if you can use it to contact them in the future.

 In a recent episode of the Audio PANCE and PANRE Board Review Podcast, we talked about how to be a better PA.

 In this episode, we discuss the "doughnut effect" and how you can use it to your advantage when making friends with the hospital staff.

 You can use a variation of the same principle here when trying to find a PA to shadow.

-The goal is not to help relieve the stress of mind-blowing PA school student loan debt for your potential mentor by financing her nonfat decaf organic chocolate brownie iced vanilla double-shot gingerbread frappuccino.
+The goal is not to help relieve the stress of mind-blowing PA school student loan debt for your potential mentor by financing her nonfat decaf organic chocolate brownie iced vanilla double-shot gingerbread Frappuccino.
 The coffee is merely an olive branch you extend in hopes of getting to know a PA better.
 Thus, reassuring the PA you hope to shadow that you are indeed a "normal" person, just like her former self, interested in learning as much as you can about the PA profession.

-Possibly a better (underutilized) approach would be to buy coffee for the receptionist and office staff in exchange for a few good words with the PA in mention to support your case. 😊
+A better (underutilized) approach would be to buy coffee for the receptionist and office staff in exchange for a few good words with the PA in mention to support your case. 😊

 5. Use your affiliations

 If you are affiliated with the military, try to find a military PA to shadow.
 PAs are on staff at all military medical facilities.

 6. Take a HIPPA training class